The Problem of Suffering

 You see, a contented sinner will never acknowledge their need for God; the fact they’re lost.
 But shake that sinners life up and you just may get them to see their state, and maybe, just maybe, get them to repent, be saved, get to heaven, and what will the troubles of this world matter after a thousand years in heaven, especially if it was those very troubles that provided the catalyst for your salvation.

-Therefore we see that the very suffering man sees as evil and unjust, God may be using to try and save his creation, by getting them to see their sin, there lost state, and the fact that all men will die, and then face judgement at the feet of God.
+Therefore we see that the very suffering man sees as evil and unjust, God may be using to try to save his creation, by getting them to see their sin, there lost state, and the fact that all men will die, and then face judgement at the feet of God.

 Even the Christian Suffers